B-McDonnell/autopi/docs/scripts/wpa_country.md

 None

 # Technical considerations
-`wpa_country` does not validate the country code used.
+`CSM_wpa_country` does not validate the country code used.
 The country code must be in ISO 3166-1 format.